TV talk-show highlights Feb. 19-26

 9 a.m.

-Live With Kelly and Ryan Actress America Ferrera; the winner of the 2019 Daytona 500; musical guest Lukas Graham.
+Live With Kelly and Ryan Actress America Ferrera; Denny Hamlin, the winner of the 2019 Daytona 500; musical guest Lukas Graham.
 (KSTP, Ch.
 5)

 Afternoon